Carisma Therapeutics to Presen - GuruFocus.com

 PR Newswire

-PHILADELPHIA, May 5, 2023 /PRNewswire/ -- Carisma Therapeutics Inc. (Nasdaq: CARM) ("Carisma"), a clinical stage biopharmaceutical company focused on discovering and developing innovative immunotherapies, today announced that the company will present at several healthcare industry conferences in May 2023.
-These conferences include:
+PHILADELPHIA, May 8, 2023 /PRNewswire/ -- Carisma Therapeutics Inc. (Nasdaq: CARM) ("Carisma" or the "Company"), a clinical-stage biopharmaceutical company focused on discovering and developing innovative immunotherapies, today announced that Steven Kelly, President and Chief Executive Officer, will present at the JMP Securities Life Sciences Conference on Monday, May 15 at 1:00 pm EDT in New York.

-American Society of Gene & Cell Therapy (ASGCT) 26th Annual Meeting 2023

-A replay of webcasts, when available, will be posted and archived at Carisma's Investor Events webpage for a limited time following the event.
+A live webcast will be available on the Company's Investor Events webpage and you can also register to view the webcast for the JMP Securities Life Sciences Conference here.
+A replay of webcasts will be archived at the Company's past events section of the Investor Relations webpage for a limited time following the event.

 About Carisma